AlvaroMartinezQ/mpi_parking/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Any new code should be pushed into a new branch.
-Please do not push any commits directly into the <strong>master</strong> branch!
+Please do not push any commits directly into the <strong>master</strong> or <strong>dev</strong> branches!

 1. Create your Feature Branch (`git checkout -b feature-feature_name`)
 2. Commit your Changes (`git commit -m 'feature: <description of the feature>'`)